 The Ph.D. programme’s structure includes mandatory lectures and research activities, but it also envisages the possibility to attend summer schools and to spend research periods abroad (a minimum of six months abroad is compulsory).

 In particular, first-year Ph.D. students are required to attend the compulsory classes specifically designed for the programme.
 They are also encouraged to attend lectures, especially at graduate level, within the general field of their research.
-Note that – given the interdisciplinary nature of the programme – each student will be required to follow an introductory course to each of the four areas involved in the PhD (Agricultural, food and agri-environmental Law; Public International Law; Political Economy; Political Philosophy).
+Note that – given the interdisciplinary nature of the programme – each student will be required to follow an issue-related course within the four areas involved in the Ph.D (Agricultural Law; Public International Law; Political Economy; Political Philosophy).
+These courses will revolve around the topics of Human Rights and Global Politics in order to give an understanding of their interdisciplinary components.

 Throughout their studies, participants will work under the supervision of a faculty member who will meet with them regularly to discuss their work and provide feedback and advice.